 You can e-mail me at [firstname][lastname]@gmail.com.

 Here are my papers, in various stages of progress.

 - Joint Attention and Communication, Inquiry: An Interdisciplinary Journal of Philosophy (Journal/PhilPapers)

 - [A paper on the formal semantics of demonstratives and definite descriptions], Revise and Resubmit

 - [A paper on the pragmatics of demonstratives], Revise and Resubmit

 - [A paper on demonstratives and joint attention], Under Review

-I have taught third-year seminars in the philosophy of language and mind at the University of Toronto and a first-year introduction to formal reasoning and decision making at Rutgers University.
+I have taught introductory philosophy courses as well as upper-year seminars in the philosophy of language and mind at the University of Toronto.
+I have also taught first-year introductions to formal reasoning and decision making at Rutgers University.